rachfop/takomo-docs/docs/general/project-configuration.md

   - project
   - configuration
 ---
-General project configuration is defined in the `takomo.yml` file located in the project directory.
-It is optional and currently there is only one supported property: `requiredVersion`, which is used to specify the version of Takomo required by the project.
+General project configuration is defined in the **takomo.yml** file located in the project directory.
+It is optional and currently, there is only one supported property: `requiredVersion`, which is used to specify the version of Takomo required by the project.

 Takomo uses [npm-semver](https://docs.npmjs.com/misc/semver) to verify the current Takomo version against the required version.